 Research has shown that a one-volt difference between the two 12-volt battery strings is not uncommon, but that one-volt difference in a battery is the difference between being 100% charged and approximately 20% charged.

-The discrepancy can cause problems.
-And that’s where the Army’s new, patent-pending controller comes in, switching the solar panels on or off, moving the charge between the individual batteries, and preventing sulfation and overcharging.
+And that’s where the Army’s new, patent-pending pulse width modulation controller comes in, switching the solar panels on or off, moving the charge between the individual batteries every hour, all while preventing sulfation and overcharging.

 To transfer the Army’s research and inventions to the private sector for commercialization and in many cases sales back to the military, U.S. technology transfer laws allow and encourage government agencies to license their technologies to U.S. businesses.